favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

 5. Open the pull request.

    Keep the summary focused on behavior and include test evidence when relevant.
 We loosely follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), and the maintainer may normalize the pull-request title.
-Use `fix:` for bugs in released code, `fixup:` for bugs introduced during the current development cycle, and `ux:` for UI/UX improvements.
+Use `fix:` for bugs in released code, `fixup:` for bugs introduced during the current development cycle, `ux:` for UI/UX improvements, and `fv:` for formal-verification work (Lean models, proofs, oracles, and differential tests).

 ## 🧑‍⚖️ Who’s in Charge